sivaramsk/arangodb-vagrant/README.md

 1. Checkout the project
 2. Edit the vagrant file with the right interface and correct ip in the below line
    * __node.vm.network "public_network", ip: "192.168.0.#{20+machine_id}", bridge: "wlo1"__
      * Private interface(Host-only adapter) does not seem to work.
 Use public_network here and make sure the ip subnet matches your DHCP.
+     * If you change the ip in the above configuration, make sure you change the ip values in the playbook.yaml and hosts.yaml.
 4. vagrant up

 ### Configuration Options: